hrudai2002/codefiesta-hackathon/README.md

 # Json Translator

 > Our online service translates regional language JSON files to English JSON files in a heartbeat.
 The output file will retain its original formatting, for you to revise and edit.
 JSON fi conversion is exceptionally complicated.
-To bring you excellent quality, Our app would be the solution that offers the best conversion out there.
+To bring you excellent quality, Our ap would be the solution that offers the best conversion out there.